 Train with your gear.
 Review your plans.
 Rotate your perishables.
 It all goes into your ability to overcome challenging events.
 Prepping is your insurance for the future.
 Unlike regular insurance, you can eat and use your prepping insurance.

 I’m New to Prepping.
 Where Should I Start?

 When beginning to prepare tart with understanding your capabilities.
 The first step to doing that is seeing what you have on hand that may be useful.
 Next, determine your prepping budget.

 Once you know what you have on hand and determine your budget, you’ll be able to come up with a game plan.
 That plan will allow you to address your prepping needs while working within your budget.

-Food is a great first prepping step.
-It’s a great step because it’s necessary for all preparedness scenarios.
+Food is a tremendous first prepping step.
+It’s a significant step because it’s necessary for all preparedness scenarios.
 Those scenarios run the gambit from job loss to a long-term disaster.

 If money is tight, set aside a few extra dollars each week or month.
 Purchasing one extra can of food or bag of rice slowly adds up.
 Over a short while, you’ll have a well-stocked supply of food.
 That food will see you through tough financial ties, and through large-scale disasters.